USS Lexington (CV-2): World War II

 Lexington arrived back at Pearl Harbor on 27 December, but was ordered back to sea two days later.
 She returned on 3 January, needing repairs to one of her main generators.
 It was repaired four days later when TF 11 sailed with the carrier as Brown's flagship.
 The Task Force's mission was to patrol in the direction of Johnston Atoll.
-It was spotted by the submarine I-18 on 9 January and several other submarines were vectored to intercept the Task Force.
+It was spotted by the submarine I-18 on 9 January and several other submarines were vectored to intercept the task force.
 Another submarine was spotted on the surface the following morning about 60 nmi south of the carrier by two Buffalos who reported it without alerting the submarine to their presence.
 That afternoon it was spotted again, further south, by a different pair of fighters, and two Devastators carrying depth charges were vectored to the submarine's position.
 They claimed to have damaged it before it could fully submerge, but the incident is not mentioned in Japanese records.
 The putative victim was most likely I-19, which arrived at Kwajalein Atoll on 15 January.
 Lexington and her consorts returned to Pearl Harbor on the following day without further incident.

 Task Force 11 sailed from Pearl Harbor three days later to conduct patrols northeast of Christmas Island.
 On 21 January, Admiral Chester Nimitz, the new commander of the Pacific Fleet, ordered Brown to conduct a diversionary raid on Wake Island on 27 January after refueling from the only available tanker, the elderly and slow oiler Neches en route to Brown.
 The unescorted tanker was torpedoed and sunk by I-71 23 January, forcing the cancellation of the raid.
 The task force arrived back in Pearl two days later.
 Brown was ordered back to sea on 31 January to escort the fast oiler Neosho to its rendezvous with Halsey's task force returning from its attack on Japanese bases in the Marshall Islands.
 He was then supposed to patrol near Canton Island to cover a convoy arriving there on 12 February.
 The task force was reconfigured with only two heavy cruisers and seven destroyers; the 18 Grumman F4F Wildcats of VF-3, redeployed from the torpedoed Saratoga, replaced VF-2 to allow the latter unit to convert to the Wildcat.
 One of the Wildcats was severely damaged upon landing on the carrier.
-Nimitz cancelled the rendezvous on 2 February after it became apparent that Halsey did not need Neosho's fuel and ordered Brown to proceed to Canton Island.
-On 6 February, Nimitz ordered him to rendezvous with the ANZAC Squadron in the Coral Sea to prevent Japanese advances that might interfere with the sea-lanes connecting Australia and the United States.
+Nimitz canceled the rendezvous on 2 February after it became apparent that Halsey did not need Neosho's fuel and ordered Brown to proceed to Canton Island.
+On 6 February, Nimitz ordered him to rendezvous with the ANZAC Squadron in the Coral Sea to prevent Japanese advances that might interfere with the sea lanes connecting Australia and the United States.
 In addition, he was to protect a troop convoy bound for New Caledonia.